Why study in Australia?

 Bachelor of Nursing (Honours)

-Our industry connected teachers will support you in gaining the skills and confidence needed to provide high-quality patient care.
+Our teachers are well-connected and respected in the field.
+They will support you in gaining the skills and confidence needed to provide high-quality patient care.

 We partner with leading healthcare organisations across Australia, providing you with work placement opportunities from your first year of study.
-Our strong network of partners ensures our courses follow industry best practices and help to facilitate worldclass research.
+Our strong network facilitates world-class research and ensures our courses follow industry best practices.

 Safe, welcoming and diverse, Australia is one of the most popular destinations for students around the world.
 Discover what it’s like to live and study in Melbourne and regional Victoria.